 Most of the time, I toss my cashews in with the veggies as they cook.
 This softens them up extremely well.
 Since I’ve had a high-powered blender, I no longer need to keep nuts soaking in the fridge, but using soaked cashews does make for a creamier sauce.
 I may update this recipe in the future to make this the standard direction, but for now, enjoy this as a great vegan cheese sauce tip!

-Vegan Cheese Sauce Recipe: Cauliflower and Sweet Potato
+Vegan Cheese Sauce (Cauliflower and Sweet Potato Base)

-- ¼ tsp turmeric (optional, for extra colour)
+- ⅛ teaspoon turmeric (optional, for extra color)

 - Pour, dip, spread or use in any way you choose!